 (Source: RSA Security)

-Around 80% attack mobile devices via apps.
+Blocked mobile malware, riskware attacks, and adware are around 5.70 million.
 Apps grant hackers full access to your device, so hackers can access your mobile banking app and start multiple levels of cybercrime.

 Mobile devices account for the majority of internet traffic.
 Hackers are aware of this and can also commit cybercrimes using them.